-{Editor’s note: This section shall detail how CLUE messages are sent and received by H.323 systems}
+The CLUE Correlation Capability (containing the encodingID parameter) is communicated to the remote endpoint to correlate terminalCapabilitySet configurations for CLUE encodings.
+It is also used to correlate a particular H.245 logical channel number with a particular capture/encodingID associated via a EncodingID.

 Signalling Procedures for H.245 based systems

 {Editor’s note: Many of the procedures will mirror the CLUE signalling draft.
 This draft is still in a state of flux with several major issues yet to be clarified, e.g. interaction between the CLUE channel and established media, version handling, media correlation etc.}